5Exploiters/LOTR/README.md

 ## Features
 ### Speech Impediment
 Approximately 7.5 million people have a speech impediment that impairs their ability to express themselves and communivate effectively.
 American sign language can be a hard skill to learn and requires both parties to know the language.
-With our product, a text-to-speech api, and a speaker, one can type in midair, and immediately the words will be said out loud allowing easy communication.
+With our product, a text-to-speech API, and a speaker, one can type in midair, and immediately the words will be said out loud allowing easy communication.
 ### Virtual Reality
 Currently users of virtual reality must pick letters individually when typing.
 With LOTR, users are able to type with a fully immersive glove.
 This increases effieciency and speed.
 ### IOT Home